kksgandhi/personal_site/the other is not unified.md

-It can be easy to look at a group of [[the other]], and out of a lack of understanding of them, assume that they are all similar in view and extremism.
-This leads to an assumption that they are unified, when in reality there may be more fracturing and infighting than expected.
+It can be easy to look at a group of [[the other]] and assume that they are all similar in view and extremism — that they are unified.
+The reality may be that you only see a slice of that group, and there's more infighting then you would expect.

-Sometimes people accuse members of a group of [[hypocrisy]] without realizing they're talking to different members of the group with different views.
+Sometimes it may seem like a group is [[hypocrisy|hypocritical]] in their beliefs, but maybe you've just seen two different ideas from two different people.